elunna/nerfhack-changelog/README.md

 * Converting altars has higher chance of summoning minions (SLASH'EM)
 * Intrinsics speed, stealth, and telepathy are no longer granted by the gods when #offering.
 * Getting troubles fixed by prayer abuses constitution.
+* Permanent alignment conversion prevents more divine protection from being granted

 ### Altar cracking
 **Once the player has received two gifts or has been crowned, altars have a 50% chance to crack with each subsequent gift.**